GoodTimeio/public-api-docs/ats/users.md

                 "optInMeta": "Checkbox sign in flow via ATS Login" // an optional string field to pass in any additional opt in data
             }
         ],
-        "emails": [ // one or more candidate email addresses {
+        "emails": [
+            {
-                "isPrimary": true, // There should be only 1 primary "type": "school", // options: personal, school, work, other "email": "ari@mit.edu",
-                "optInForContact": true, // if the user has opted in to receive contact information on this phone "optInTimeStamp": "2017-03-14T09:12:55.124Z",
+                "isPrimary": true, // There should be only 1 primary "type": "work", // options: personal, school, work, other "email": "bill@example.com", // if the user has opted in to receive contact information on this phone "optInForContact": true,
+                "optInTimeStamp": "2017-03-14T09:12:55.124Z",
                 "optInMeta": "Checkbox sign in flow via ATS Login" // an optional string field to pass in any additional opt in data
             }